About the Award

 Who is eligible?

-The following job categories are eligible for the awards: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
+The following job categories are eligible for the FLY Recognition Awards: Service and Maintenance (S&M), Clerical and Technical (C&T), and Managerial and Professional (M&P).
 Consultants, temporary/casual employees, faculty, and members of the Recognition Award Committee are not eligible to receive the awards.